ecmwf/thermofeel/docs/source/guide/apparenttemperature.rst

 How To Use
 -----------
-You need 2m temperature in kelvin, wind speed at 10 meters height and optional relative humidity as water vapour pressure, because this can be calculated from 2m temperature.
+You need 2m temperature in Kelvin, 10m wind speed in m/s and, optionally, relative humidity such as water vapour pressure (because this can be calculated from 2m temperature).

 The wind speed in this method is converted to 2 meters as an approximation of 1.2 meter wind speed.

 .. code-block:: python

-   calculate_apparent_temperature(2m temperature,relative humidity,wind speed)
+   calculate_apparent_temperature(2m_temperature, 10m_wind_speed, relative_humidity)

 Interpret the Output
 --------------------